hazelweakly/hazelweakly.me/src/_resume/cv.md

 Executed on broad impact projects with high visibility, leveled up the technical excellence of the organization, accelerated timelines exponentially, and derisked key initiatives.

 - Architected the "Golden Path" of the company, building alignment around a strategy for reducing technical fatigue and accelerating development efforts.
+- Designed and executed the observability strategy, including incremental adoption, improvement, platform capabilities and end-user integrations.
-- Implemented a live migration of all existing services with zero downtime or developer workflow disruption, personally coding the majority of the scaffolding.
+- Implemented a live migration of all existing services across multiple environments and clusters, with zero downtime or developer workflow disruption.
 - Built a FedRAMP Moderate compliant Continuous Delivery platform, trained the team on usage and operation, accelerating the migration timeline by a quarter in order to deliver on time
-- Executed on exploratory work in order to align teams in the Platform Org on synergetic initiatives, converting proofs-of-concept into production-ready solutions.
+- Executed exploratory work in order to align teams in the Platform Org on synergetic initiatives, converting proofs-of-concept into production-ready solutions.
-- Derisked ambitious timelines regarding infrastructure modernization, platform acceleration, and developing capabilities for product teams.
 - Built a multi-stage container testing framework, enabling platform teams to iterate fearlessly on improvements for product teams without regressions.

 :::